Skip to content

 • Component: ChoicePicker.

-• Properties: value (array), usageHint (enum: multipleSelection, mutuallyExclusive).
+• Properties: value (array), variant (enum: multipleSelection, mutuallyExclusive).
 The maxAllowedSelections property was removed.

 • Reason: ChoicePicker is a more generic name that covers both radio buttons (mutually exclusive) and checkboxes (multiple selection).
-The usageHint controls the behavior, simplifying the component surface area.
+The variant controls the behavior, simplifying the component surface area.

 v0.8.1: